Shell Group Employee, Contractor and Dependents’ Personal Data

 - the names, date, time and access points for all individuals entering Shell premises are held for 3 years from each access;

-If you are unsatisfied with the handling of your personal data by Shell, then you have the right to lodge a complaint with your local data protection authority or with the Dutch Data Protection Authority whose address is Prins Clauslaan 60, 2595 AJ The Hague, Netherlands.
+Without prejudice to any rights you may have in line with local law you have the right to lodge a complaint with the Dutch Data Protection Authority whose address is Prins Clauslaan 60, 2595 AJ The Hague, Netherlands.
 Please visit https://autoriteitpersoonsgegevens.nl/en for more information.

 Changes to this Privacy Notice

 This Privacy Notice may be changed over time.
-Any changes will become effective when we post the revised Privacy Notice on https://www.shell.us/.
-This Privacy Notice was last updated on 1 September 2018.
+You are advised to regularly review this Privacy Notice for possible changes.
+This Privacy Notice was last updated in December 2019.